StrandCC/Strand-Custom-Commands/Commands/Suggestion Module/readme.md

 # Suggestion Module
 A suggestion system designed by Nex.

-> This module makes making, approving, denying suggestion very easy and organised!
+> This module makes making, approving, and denying suggestions very easy and organised, using an ID system.

 ## Guide Markdown
 We assume you are using the default command prefix, `?`.
 Commands with inputs are denoted as ``?command [input]``.
 Commands with choice inputs are denoted as ``?command [input1/input2]``.
 Commands with optional inputs are denoted as ``?command (input)``.